All Articles

 2. Forecasting employee turnover: Analytics tools should assist your HR staff in tracking voluntary turnover rates to better prepare the firm for future exits.
 This can be done by using critical factors such as tenure, compensation level, job performance or even commute time to predict whether employees will leave the company.

-3. Talent management analytics: Recruitment data from an applicant tracking system (ATS) can be used to measure metrics such as cost of hiring, time to fill and time to hire.
+3. Talent management analytics: Recruitment data from an applicant tracking system (ATS) can be used to measure metrics such as cost of hiring, time to fill, quality of hire, and time to hire.
 HR can also use ATS data to determine the channels that provide strong prospects and successful hiring rates using recruitment data.
 By combining recruitment data with other data sources such as engagement surveys, onboarding feedback and turnover rates, you can take talent management to the next level.

 4. Actionable insights: Based on the data collected and stored in a HR analytics solution, you should be able to provide actionable insights to your team.
 In other words, you should easily be able to draw conclusions and directly implement a course of action to drive business results.

 5. Reporting: Basic reporting such as payroll reports, employee rosters, employee headcount reports, etc. can be easily extracted from a reporting tool as long as you have all the necessary data items available in the system.
-Reporting can also include data visualizations such as charts and graphs to show historical trends or to compare KPIs.
+Reporting can also include data visualizations such as 9-box graphs and bell curves to show historical trends or to compare KPIs.

 Data Security and Access Issues